intuitem/ciso-assistant-community/k8s/mira-cluster-controller/README.md

 ## Client template

-The template yaml file for client objects creation is stored in the configmap "templates".
+The template yaml file for client objects creation is stored in the configmap "templates-yaml".
 To create it, use:

 ```shell
 kubectl create configmap templates-yaml --from-file=templates/client_template.yaml